NEW !! BOX NOW FOR CYPRUS & GREECE

 What may be the causes of adult acne?

-1. First, we need to check the hormone levels in the blood serum since most of the time the cause is elevated hormones that cause the overproduction of sebum and hyperkeratinization.
+1. First, we need to check the hormone levels in the blood serum since elevated hormones usually cause the overproduction of sebum and hyperkeratinization.

-Hormonal disorders clearly can cause the appearance of adult acne in women.
-But even in cases of a normal cycle, you may find that your acne gets worse when your period approaches or when you feel stressed.
+Hormonal disorders can cause the appearance of adult acne in women.
+But even in cases of a regular cycle, you may find that your acne gets worse when your period approaches or when you feel stressed.

-Excessive and incorrect use of cosmetic products.
-Cosmetic products can sometimes cause us this type of acne especially if our skin does not 'tolerate' certain ingredients that our used products contain or when we use one product after another- so-called layering
+Excessive and incorrect use of cosmetic products can sometimes cause this type of acne, especially if our skin does not 'tolerate' certain ingredients in our products or when we use one product after another—so-called layering

-Also, caution should be paid to the cosmetic creams we use to be for the right skin type, such as dry, normal, oily skin, oily skin with acne tendency, mixed skin.
+Also, caution should be paid to the cosmetic creams we use for the right skin type, such as dry, usual, oily skin, oily skin with acne tendency, and mixed skin.

 4. Hereditary history.
 Adult women's acne is often found in members of the same family, as about half of sufferers have a mother or sister with the same problem.